NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_NetworkServices.rst

 The access property has three valid values:

 * private: the service is accessible only from local networks (eg. green interfaces)
-* public: the service is accessible from all networks, including Internet
+* public: the service is accessible from local and external networks, but not from orange and blue
 * none: the service is accessible only from the server itself (localhost)

 When the service access is set to private or public, the administrator